Short-term business loans

 Short-term business loans let you borrow from $5,000 to $500,000, which is then paid off over a period of 3 months to 2 years.
 These loans generally have quick turnaround times, with many lenders approving and funding your account within one day.

 How can I tell if a short-term loan is right for my business?

-Consider the following questions when deciding if a short-term loan is right for your business:
+Consider the following when looking at short term funding for your business:

 - What do you need the money for?

-- Quick approval and access to funding.
-Short-term business loans have rapid assessment and approval processes, so it’s not uncommon to get your funds within one business day.
+- Fast approval and access to funding.
+Short-term business loans have quick assessment and approval processes and you can often receive funding within one business day.

-- Covering cash-flow shortfalls and emergencies.
-These business loans can be a good option for covering temporary gaps in your accounts receivable, and for emergency situations calling for urgent funding.
+- Cover cash-flow shortfalls and emergencies.
+These business loans can be a good option for covering temporary gaps in your accounts receivable, and for emergency situations that need urgent funding.

 - Daily/weekly repayment schedules.
-Short-term business loans usually require daily repayments (sometimes weekly), which means that if your business isn’t getting a reliable daily influx of cash (such as retail shops or restaurants), you could have trouble repaying the loan.
+Short-term business loans usually require daily or weekly repayments, which means that if your business isn’t getting a reliable daily influx of cash (such as a retail shop or restaurant), you could have trouble repaying the loan.

 What do I need to consider before I apply?